abenga/valagtk3tutorial/content/chapter-07-button-widgets/07-button-widgets.md

 Creating a new radio button is done with one of these constructors:

+<pre><code class="vala">
 // Create a new radio button, and add it to group ().
 Gtk.RadioButton(GLib.SList<Gtk.RadioButton>? group);

 // Create a new radio button, adding it to the same group
 // as radio_group_member
 Gtk.RadioButton.from_widget(RadioButton? radio_group_member);

 // Create a new RadioButton with a text label and add it to group.
 Gtk.RadioButton.with_label(GLib.SList<Gtk.RadioButton>? group, string label);

 // Create a new RadioButton with a text label, adding it to the same group
 // as radio_group_member.
 Gtk.RadioButton.with_label_from_widget(RadioButton? radio_group_member, string label);

 // Create a new RadioButton containing a label, adding it to the same group
 // as group.
 Gtk.RadioButton.with_mnemonic (GLib.SList<Gtk.RadioButton>? group, string label)

 // Create a new RadioButton containing a label. public RadioButton.with_mnemonic_from_widget (RadioButton? radio_group_member, string label)
+</code></pre>

 You'll notice the extra argument to these calls. `Gtk.RadioButton`s require a group to perform their duty properly.
 The call to create the first `Gtk.RadioButton`